-SA Objective Impact of the SPD on this SA Objective SA Objective 1.
-To meet local housing needs by ensuring that everyone has the opportunity to live in a decent, sustainably constructed and affordable home Impact of the SPD on this SA Objective Impact: positive Likelihood: likely Spatial scale: whole Borough Short/med/long term: short to long term Temporary/permanent: permanent Ensuring that developments incorporate energy and water efficiency as well as renewable energy technologies, will ensure that people live in sustainably constructed homes with cheaper utility costs as a whole.
+SA Objective Impact of the SPD on this SA Objective 1.
+To meet local housing needs by ensuring that everyone has the opportunity to live in a decent, sustainably constructed and affordable home Impact: positive Likelihood: likely Spatial scale: whole Borough Short/med/long term: short to long term Temporary/permanent: permanent Ensuring that developments incorporate energy and water efficiency as well as renewable energy technologies, will ensure that people live in sustainably constructed homes with cheaper utility costs as a whole.
 There may however be cost implications for developers, which could impact on the affordability of housing and the provision of other facilities or infrastructure.
-However, these initial costs are usually levelled out during the lifetime of the development, due to the savings from reduced energy costs.
-2. To reduce the risk of flooding and harm to people, property and the environment Impact: positive Likelihood: likely Spatial scale: whole Borough Short/med/long term: medium to long term Temporary/permanent: permanent The promotion of SUDS and flood resilient building within the SPD will help reduce the risk of flooding.
+However, these initial costs are usually levelled out during the lifetime of the development, due to the savings from reduced 2.
+To reduce the risk of flooding and harm to people, property and the environment Impact: positive Likelihood: likely Spatial scale: whole Borough Short/med/long term: medium to long term Temporary/permanent: permanent The promotion of SUDS and flood resilient building within the SPD will help reduce the risk of flooding.
 3. To protect and enhance human health and wellbeing Impact: positive Likelihood: likely Spatial scale: whole Borough